 Yes.
 AYO works to ensure as many students can participate with us as possible.
 During the 2018-19 AYO Season, $5,000 as awarded in financial assistance to 12+ musicians.
 Our 2019-2020 Season has been subsidized by an additional grant funding specified for Scholarship use.
-Eligibility is determined based on financial merit and/or minority ethnicity according guidelines set forth by the AYO Board of Directors which are available upon request.
-To apply for an AYO Tuition Scholarship, please fill out the AYO Tuition Scholarship Form online by midnight July 7, 2019.
+Eligibility is determined based on financial merit and/or minority status according guidelines set forth by the AYO Board of Directors which are available upon request.
+Application for an AYO Scholarship is completed during the registration process.
 To request a copy of AYO’s Financial Assistance Guidelines, email ED@AlaskaYouthOrchestras.org.

 Can I donate to a tuition scholarship fund?

 Yes.
 If you would like to contribute to another student’s ability to participate in AYO you may click here – DONATE – to do so.
 Please note in the memo line if there is a specific student you want to support or if it is a general scholarship contribution.